-My views and values inevitably shape my posts.
-I try to leave my opinions out of my tours and I have yet to bring soapboxes and lecture on “the medium is the message“ during one.
+My views and values inevitably shape my writings.
+I try to temper my opinions on my tours and I have yet to bring soapboxes and lecture on “the medium is the message“ during one.
 But this is a blog.
 It is just my own hobby.
 I am giving myself permission to be a bit more outspoken.
 I hope I won’t chase away all my customers.
 Don’t go!
 I agree with everything you say!

-Here’s where I come from: my worldview is secular, leftist, humanitarian, a bit luddite.
+Here’s where I come from: my worldview is secular, leftist, humanist, sorta luddite.
 I try not to take myself too seriously, but I get pretty heady.
 I use words like nuance and empathy and out-of-the-box until ears bleed.
-I read a lot on climate change, the struggle for gender and social equity, education, social media, consumerism.
-(So much conspicuous consumption!)
+I read a of analysis, criticism, theory, juicy long reads and prescient full lengths works.
 I’m inspired by people with big hearts who don’t just run with the herd, from Helen Keller to Bill Watterson to Jane Jacobs to Lisa Simpsons (she is a people!) to Neil Postman.
 I worry a lot about where the world is headed.
 This blog helps me.
 By fiddling around under the hood of how we work as social and individual animals, I feel less like a lost child in an incoherent world.